 In the infant classroom, the children will explore the world around them and learn through various activities that are catered to individual needs socially, physically, emotionally, cognitively and linguistically.
-The following activities will be a part of each infant’s daily routine: music and movement, story time, rhyme time, sensory play, fine and gross motor activities along with countless interactions with the child care specialist.
+The following activities will be a part of each infant’s daily routine: music and movement, story time, rhyme time, exploration, sensory play, fine and gross motor activities along with countless interactions with the Child Care Specialist.

 These little ones are constantly on the go.
 During this stage of development, children are still learning about their world through exploratory play.
 Learning activities are catered to the whole group and individual needs socially, physically, emotionally, cognitively and linguistically.
 The following activities will be a part of the daily routine in the ducky’s’ classroom: music and movement, story time, rhyme time, sensory play, creative art, fine and gross motor activities along with countless interactions with the Child Care Specialist.